 Target golf is a variation of golf, where players hit a golf ball at a large net, scoring points based on where the ball lands.
-It is a new sport which is played mostly at a social level or as a fund-raiser, though state and national competitions have been held in the USA.
+It is a new sport that is played mostly at a social level or as a fund-raiser, though state and national competitions have been held in the USA.

 Players use standard golf clubs and balls.
 The net, measuring 30'x30', is placed between 75 and 125 yards away.
 The ball is hit from a mat, with no tee.
 Bounces don't count.